ApertaCodex/ak/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the terms of the EULA (End-User License Agreement).
+See the EULA.txt file for details.

 ## 🔧 Troubleshooting